SOCIAL INCLUSION: Breaking the Patterns of Bullying & Exclusion

 TO LEARN MORE

-The Social Inclusion Approach is in place in hundreds of schools world wide.
+The Social Inclusion and Restorative Discipline Process is in place in hundreds of schools world wide.
 Here are some links to further information that will give you a deeper overview of the process of bringing this to your school community...

 An overview of the three phase implementation process.
 Click here